 My Favorite Calligraphy Learning Tools

-In my May subscriber’s newsletter, I shared a grab bag of my favorite tools, from gold ink to custom tissue paper.
-This month, I'm sticking to a specific category: learning tools.
-Below is a compilation of my favorites for calligraphy learners at different levels.
-I've labeled each one for the level I recommend!
+It’s the last weekend of the month, which means it’s time for my June Favorites.
+In my May newsletter, I shared a grab bag of my favorite tools, from gold ink to custom tissue paper.
+This month, I’m sticking to a specific category: learning tools.
+Below is a compilation of my favorites for calligraphy learners at different levels, labeled with the level I recommend.

 Kous Kit.jpg